Do Not Watch [Infinite]

 The air shimmered again.

-When her vision cleared, Mommy had already removed the hair, which revealed an ordinary hook.
+When her vision cleared, Mom had already removed the hair, which revealed an ordinary hook.

 She frowned, grabbed it with one clawed hand, and crushed it easily.